-Once we reached strand, we realized what she meant, the place had the old world charm, and though in my earlier drive-through Galveston, I did not touch Strand, but it was this part of Galveston that was drawing me.
+Once we reached strand, we realized what she meant.
+The place had the old world charm.
+Though in my earlier drive-through Galveston, I did not touch Strand, but it was this part of Galveston that was drawing me.
 Like most beach towns this place had certain calmness, laid back attitude and some funkiness to it.
 There were people, but they were not in hurry, they were not running.
-The buildings have various architectures and told a lot of stories, some of them written in stones outside them and some of them you have to feel when you go near them.
-There were horse carriages, cycle rickshaws and trams and people were enjoying these old world’s slow moving modes of transportation.
+The buildings have various architectures and told a lot of stories.
+Some of them written in stones outside them.
+And some of them you have to feel when you go near them.
+There were horse carriages, cycle rickshaws, and trams and people were enjoying these old world’s slow moving modes of transportation.

-By now we were hungry, and we asked a lady in one of the shops for good restaurants and she asked us if we would like some local small food joints and both of us promptly said ‘yes’, and she told us an Italian and an Mediterranean joint, and we chose the later.
-The food was amazing, humus, falafel, pitas, baba…, spinach rolls and a few more things, sounded pretty authentic, though I do not have reference point to judge it so.
-By the way I went back to the lady who recommended the place and picked up an interesting Turkish music CD, which I listened on my 90 minutes drive back home in the evening.
+By now we were hungry, and we asked a lady in one of the shops for good restaurants.
+She asked us if we would like some local small food joints.
+Both of us promptly said ‘yes’, and she told us an Italian and a Mediterranean joint, and we chose the latter.
+The food was amazing, Hummus, Falafel, Pitas, Baba Ganoush, spinach rolls and a few more things.
+Sounded pretty authentic, though I do not have a reference point to judge it so.
+By the way, I went back to the lady who recommended the place and picked up an interesting Turkish music CD.
+Which I listened to on my 90 minutes drive back home in the evening.

 As we were down the streets to reach the car, little did we realize that the best part of the day was actually awaiting us on one corner of the street?
-There were these two guys who were painting with music, and within 15-20 minutes came up with amazing paintings, using only the spray paints and few rough papers to come up with various shapes.
-One of the guys made a moon rise and a sun set painting, in matter of minutes, painting to the music, and before I could take my eyes off that completed painting, it was sold.
+There were these two guys who were painting with music.
+And within 15-20 minutes came up with amazing paintings.
+Using only the spray paints and few rough papers to come up with various shapes.
+One of the guys made a moon rise and a sunset painting, in a matter of minutes, painting to the music.
+Before I could take my eyes off that completed painting, it was sold.
 It was one of its kinds of experience to see a painting come up with all the fine nuances in a matter of minutes.

-It was almost sunset time by now, and we decided to drive to Pelican Island to see the sunset, and then came back to the main Galveston beach to hear to the sea at Mexican gulf.
+It was almost sunset time by now, and we decided to drive to Pelican Island to see the sunset.
+Then came back to the main Galveston beach to hear to the sea at Mexican gulf.
 The sea always has this calming effect on me.
 The music of sea waves hitting the shores is something that provides serenity, tranquility and takes me to a different world.
 It was dark and time to drive back home.
-It was just what the perfect days are made of, something inviting you, you reaching there not knowing what is there in store for you, and discovering the place piece by piece, and letting it unfold itself for you.
+It was just what the perfect days are made of.
+Something inviting you, you reaching there not knowing what is there in store for you.
+And discovering the place piece by piece, and letting it unfold itself for you.